 K HARTMANN

 K Hartmann is a painter working primarily in oils and watercolors.
 Trained in oil techniques of the old masters, she builds many layers of complimentary color in her oil work and creates depth to an otherwise flat color field.
-Not shy to use color, she borrows easily from the palettes of Gauguin and Matisse.
-Although two dimensional design and composition are of great concern to her, K is a figurative painter whose subjects are allegorically narrative in nature.
-The epic and heroic are of interest to her; she believes there are universal human stories and lessons, that in their transcending of time, are intrinsically beautiful.
+Employing watercolors as a means to simplify forms and value, she focuses on brushwork with expediency, thereby preventing overworked surfaces.
+Her watercolors are award-winning pieces in themselves, but are very much used as studies and source material for her larger oils.
+Two dimensional design and composition are also of great importance in the execution of all of K’s work.